lb_lee: A skeleton wearing a crown of blooming roses (the bony lady)

 My cousin, the successful one, got into coke, and I guess he used a bad needle, because he got blood poisoning.
 When they said he’d die if they didn’t amputate his arm, he and his mom decided to let God decide, and God said no. We only found out about his death because our brother spilled the beans, and when we called our uncle with condolences, offering to come to the funeral, he was awkward and equivocal.
 It was only as I walked home from Ny’s memorial, twelve years later, that we realized we weren’t wanted at our cousin’s funeral, that we probably weren’t meant to find out.
 We had left the parents; we had lost rights to the family.

 We were not a close friend of Ny’s.
-We volunteered to help with her stuff because estates are a pain to manage, because organizing and packing and moving stuff is something Miranda and Biff are very good at, and because it is a religious obligation to Rogan and Mori to serve the dead.
+We volunteered to help with her stuff because estates are a pain to manage, because organizing and packing and moving stuff is something Miranda and Biff are very good at, and because it is a religious obligation for Rogan and Mori to serve the dead.
 Also, we were nearby.
 It was strange to only enter her room after her death, and we cursed her hobby of collecting adorable tiny (impossible to read) books, but we took comfort in knowing we were helping her and her survivors, survivors who surely needed all the help they could get.
 Who is in any condition to sort miniature books when their beloved is dead?

 Every one of us is at the center of a web of relationships: lovers and roommates and friends and acquaintances and fellow appreciators of pigeon and tiny books.
 Invisible strands we may not even notice until a hole in that web opens.